Koukotsukan/CSGO-ReportBot/README.md

-# ⚠️ WORKING ON A FIX, if you have any suggestions, let me know
+# ⚠️ Working on a fix, if you have any suggestions, let me know

 # CSGO ReportBot Sirystes